-For the years ended June 30, 2020 and 2019, the discount rate used to measure the total OPEB liability was 3.50% and 3.89%, respectively.
-The discount rate is based on an average of the Bond Buyer General Obligation 20-year Municipal Bond Index Rate (formerly published monthly by the Board of Governors of the Federal Reserve System).
+For the years ended June 30, 2021 and 2020, the discount rates used to measure the total OPEB liability were 2.19% and 3.50%, respectively.
+The discount rate is based on an average of the Bond Buyer General Obligation 20-year Municipal Bond Index Rates during the month of June published at the end of each week by the Bond Buyer.